We appeal to the youth's sense of responsibility to complete everything in a timely manner and want to close with a successful completion.

 Before the Courtroom Appearance:

-- Teen Court/Teen Court Too receives referrals, offenders ages 10-17, from the Juvenile Assessment Center, the Juvenile Court, the State Attorney's Office or a Law Enforcement Officer.
+- Teen Court/Teen Court Too receives referrals, offenders ages 10-17, from the Department of Juvenile Justice or Juvenile Court.

 - A letter is sent to the parents of the offender informing them of an appointment for them to attend with their child in the Teen Court Office.
 This interview lasts approximately 35-40 minutes.

 - During this intake interview, the Coordinator assesses the offender's intent, attitude and the circumstances and determines whether or not to proceed with the youth in the Teen Court program.

 - A court date for the hearing is given to the parents along with the instructions for court and an agreement is signed by the youth if he/she is willing to abide by conditions to remain in the program, i.e. obey the rules at home, no new charges, no use of drugs or alcohol and no suspensions/unexcused absences from school.

 - The Coordinator prepares a docket for the hearing which is held on a Tuesday evening at 5:15 p.m. in the Manatee County Judicial Center on the 4th floor.

 - The defendant and his/her parents arrive to be interviewed by a teen attorney, if available.
 They review the summary of the incident and the interview with the Coordinator, which is prepared by the Coordinator, and prepare their defense.

 - The Teen Court Coordinator randomly chooses the juries from the teens present.
 Juries are selected for each defendant and, if a jury member has prior knowledge of the defendant, that person is not permitted to sit on the jury.
 All juries must be unbiased.

 - The Oath of Confidentiality is administered to everyone prior to the hearings beginning.